aytymchuk/Dilcore-Shared-InfraAsCode/configurations/README.md

 ## 🏛️ Architecture

-The system uses a unified Terraform module located at the root of this folder to process configurations for all components (e.g., `platform`, `general`).
+The system uses a unified Terraform module located at the root of this folder to process configurations for all components (e.g., `platform`, `shared`).

 ```text
 configurations/